 This course is open to students enrolled in the Master Law and Society.

+This module is designed to teach students to draft a well-considered and well-written thesis proposal.
+Students are assigned to a supervisor on the basis of their research topic (combined with the capacity of available staff) and grouped with peers focusing on similar topics.
+The classes consist of a maximum of ten students, and are organized by the same person supervising the thesis.
+The module involves five meetings.
+Each meeting an assignment is prepared by the student, and discussed in class.
 Each assignment focuses on a specific part of the proposal and builds on the former ones.
 Assignments are made individually, geared towards the individual thesis exploration.
-Additional to the assignments, students use this timeframe to read literature to add to the bibliography of their own projects.
+Additional to the assignments students use this timeframe to read literature to add to the bibliography of their own projects.
 Class meetings are used to receive input on their own work and to learn by reflecting on the work of peers.
 Upon conclusion students have a full draft thesis proposal.
-This proposal must be approved by their supervisor, in order for students to continue with the thesis.
+This proposal must be approved by the first and the second supervisor, in order for students to continue with the thesis.

 Objectives of the course